AngelSense Newsletter

 4. People with autism have a higher emotional capacity

-Studies have shown that people with Autism regularly experience feelings and emotions that are stronger and deeper than those without ASD.
+It’s a misconception that individuals with autism lack deep emotional capacities; in fact, they often feel emotions more intensely.
+Studies have shown that people with autism regularly experience feelings and emotions that are stronger and deeper than those without ASD.
 Yet, these feelings are invisible to outsiders because they rarely show them the way typical people do.
 Due to a lack of grandiose emotional displays or any other expected response, people often make the wrong assumption as far as their depth of feeling about other people.

 5. Get ready for brutal honesty

-One characteristic people autism often have is brutal honesty.
+Honest communication is a hallmark of dating someone with autism, necessitating understanding and acceptance of their straightforwardness.
+One characteristic people with autism often have is brutal honesty.
 When you ask their opinion on something — such as if they like your new haircut —they’ll have no qualms about telling you that your old cut was better, or that they simply don’t like it.
 It’s important to remember that they have no ill intentions; they’re simply saying what they believe to be true.
 Although their responses may sometimes hurt your feelings, when they give you praise or say they like something, it means so much more because you know they really mean it.
-If they tell you, they love you, then you can completely trust and believe that they genuinely, honestly, love you.
+If they tell you they love you, then you can completely trust and believe that they genuinely, honestly, love you.

 6. Sarcasm is NOT going to work